 For RapidDeploy QuickStart or an uploaded RapidDeploy file, the status message shows the version of Fireware OS installed on the Firebox, and the version of Fireware OS the configuration file was created for.

 For RapidDeploy from a Management Server, the status message shows the version of Fireware OS installed on the Firebox.

 Troubleshoot Configuration File Retrieval

-If the status message indicates that the Firebox has not yet contacted WatchGuard to request the configuration file, and you have already followed the instructions in Connect the Firebox, make sure the external interface of the Firebox is connected to a network device with Internet access.
+If the status message indicates that the Firebox has not yet contacted WatchGuard to request the configuration file, and you have already followed the instructions in Connect the Firebox for RapidDeploy, make sure the external interface of the Firebox is connected to a network device with Internet access.
 If your Firebox uses DHCP to get an IP address for interface 0, verify that the network your Firebox connects to has a DHCP server.

 Then, try again:

 - Connect Interface 0 to a network with Internet access and a DHCP server.

 A local DHCP server is not required if you use a CSV file on the USB drive to configure Interface 0.

 - For a new Firebox, power off and then power on the Firebox.